-I was born in the UK and moved to New Zealand via Africa in my teens.
-I badly wanted to do art, but my family insisted on a ‘proper job’, so I worked hard and went to University.
+Born in the UK, I moved to Africa and then New Zealand with my parents in my teens.
+I badly wanted to do art, but the family insisted on a ‘proper job’.
+Aaargh!

-I practiced law in government, tramping the high country of Central NZ at weekends and holidays to keep my sanity – creating, exhibiting and selling art in my spare time.
-I was good at my job, but looking back, subconsciously I was always trying to escape.
-The nearest I ever got to escaping was 2 years as lawyer for the NZ Commission for the Environment and 2 years as CEO of the NZ Deerstalkers’ Association – a position I really enjoyed. .
+So I qualified and practised law in government for 14 years, tramping the high country within reach of Wellington at weekends and holidays to keep sane – creating, exhibiting and selling art on the side.
+I was good at my job, but was always subconsciously trying to escape.
+Hence a stint as lawyer with the NZ Commission for the Environment and later as CEO for the NZ Deerstalkers’ Association.

 My dad died prematurely, and rather than sell our property, I moved home to the country on a 10 acre block with the house half-built.
 The decision itself was not hard to make – but the outcome wasn’t easy: definitely character-building – and a disaster financially.

 The art carried on, and a design comprising a local landscape series won the Telecom Art Award for the Northland district – the work featuring on the Northland Phone Book 2000 (25,000 copies). http://www.patriciahowitt.com/phonebook.html

 My mom was beginning to suffer from Alzheimers.
 That meant abandoning a real-life computer graphics business I’d started and building my life around caring for her.
 It was 9 years sole charge, and I kept in touch by working freelance in graphics and webdesign on the net..
 The Internet helped me survive.